-Because of the class size, lectures will start five minutes late (at 11:05 or 12:35), and last about 55 minutes (until 12:00 or 1:30).
+To help everyone get seated, lectures will start at 11:05 or 12:35, and last about 55 minutes (until 12:00 or 1:30).
 Lectures do not parrot the text but are correlated to the assigned reading.

-PowerPoint slides from the lectures will be uploaded to Canvas after each lecture.
+Slides from the lectures will be uploaded to Canvas after each lecture.